 If you’re on a low income, you can apply for a Disability Allowance to:

 - help with the cost of visiting a dietician

-- pay for the extra cost of any special food you need because of your disability or illness, eg if the special food you need costs more than the same regular food, you can claim for the difference in the cost.
+- pay for the extra cost of any special food you need because of your disability or illness, for example if the special food you need costs more than the same regular food, you can claim for the difference in the cost.

 After an accident or injury

 If you need help because of an injury, the health professional treating you lodges a claim with the Accident Compensation Corporation (ACC).

 If your claim is accepted, your case owner at ACC can arrange the help you need.
 They carry out a Social Rehabilitation Assessment to work out what you need.

 After a stay in hospital

 If you’re in hospital and need some help for a short time when you get home, talk to the social worker at the hospital.
 They can arrange help through the Needs Assessment Service Coordination (NASC) team or sometimes through the District Nursing Service.

 If you find that you need help after you’re back home, talk to your family doctor or the doctor treating you.